 A fun twist on a seasonal classic – Pineapple Carrot Cake!
 Using whole grain flour, greek yogurt, pineapple and a delicious cream cheese frosting.
-This carrot cake is loved by so many!
+Perfect for the carrot cake lovers in your life.

 Does anyone else think carrot cake is underrated?

-I will admit, it might not be my all-time favorite cake but it is damn good.
-There is just something about how all of the ingredients come together in this pineapple carrot cake that is unlike any other.
+It might not be chocolate, but there is something about how all of the ingredients come together in this pineapple carrot cake that is unlike any other.

 Why You’ll Love This Cake

-In this particular healthier cake recipe we’ve got:
+In this healthy carrot cake recipe we’ve got:

-I’m fairly certain that carrot cake without a frosting is against the rules, right?
+I’m fairly certain that carrot cake without a creamy frosting is against the rules, right?

 To make this carrot cake recipe you need some basic pantry ingredients and some extras like the crushed pineapple, carrots and walnuts.

-- baking soda & salt – the leavening agent and salt balances flavor.
+- baking soda & fine sea salt – the leavening agent and salt balances flavor.
+I always use kosher salt or fine sea salt when baking.

 - carrot cake spices – ginger, nutmeg, cinnamon, cloves.